-The arrival of spring isn't just the time to clean the inside of the house.
-The outside also needs tending to, and that means sprucing up the outdoor patio. here are are some spring patio trends:
+Spring isn't just the time to clean and refresh your home's cozy interior.
+The outdoor area also needs tending to, and that means sprucing up the garden and some patio makeover.
+Here are some spring patio trends worth exploring.

 Patio furniture no longer needs to be made of the same material.
-In other words, no more sets made exclusively of teak or exclusively of aluminum.
-Now a patio can have a loveseat made out of rattan with legs made out of wood or cast metal, a coffee table or side tables of wrought aluminum next to chairs with teak frames.
-The color scheme, texture and patterns of cushions and pillows pull everything together.
+In other words, no more sets are made exclusively of teak or solely of aluminum.
+Now a patio can have a loveseat made out of rattan with legs made out of wood or cast metal a coffee table or side tables of wrought aluminum next to chairs with teak frames.
+The color scheme, texture, and patterns of cushions and pillows pull everything together.

-These somewhat atavistic features are just the thing for bringing family and friends together, whether to simply enjoy their warmth and the flickering of their flames or for making s' mores or telling ghost stories as evening sets in.
-Firepits can be fueled by gas, propane, wood or gel, and some even double as water features.
+These somewhat atavistic features are just the thing for bringing family and friends together, whether to enjoy their warmth and the flickering of their flames directly or for making s' mores or telling ghost stories as evening sets in.
+Fire pits can be fueled by gas, propane, wood, or gel, and some even double as water features.

-Fireplaces also have a place in a good sized patio, and some incorporate a pizza oven and a place to store kindling.
-Fireplaces can be permanent or portable and made of many materials, including heavy cast iron, lightweight aluminum or clay.
-If the owner wants a fireplace made of masonry, they'll need to check the zoning regulations of their area beforehand, and make sure it is built by an experienced stonemason.
+Fireplaces also have a place in a good-sized patio, and some incorporate a pizza oven and a place to store kindling.
+Fires can be permanent or portable and made of many materials, including heavy cast iron, lightweight aluminum, or clay.
+If the owner wants a fireplace made of masonry, they'll need to check their area's zoning regulations beforehand and make sure an experienced stonemason builds it.

-Fire features are always the focal point of a patio as they no doubt were the focal points of caves back in the Stone Age.
-They also have the benefit of making a small patio seem larger than it is.
+Fire features are always the focal point of a patio as they undoubtedly were the focal points of caves back in the Stone Age.
+They also have the benefit of making a small patio seem more significant than it is.

-There's no need for the herb or vegetable garden to be placed all the way on the other side of the yard unless that part of the yard is the only part that gets sun.
-A sunny patio is the perfect place to grow edibles.
-Indeed, some herb gardens can be grown in pots that are arranged in trolleys, and these trolleys can be brought to where they are needed.
+There's no need for the herb or vegetable garden to be placed on the other side of the yard unless that part of the yard is the only part that gets sun.
+A sunny patio is a perfect place to grow edibles.
+Indeed, some herb gardens can be grown in pots arranged in trolleys, and these trolleys are mobile.
+Move them where they are needed.
 The person tending the bar will be surprised at how drinks require fresh herbs -- the mojito is only one.